hyperledger-labs/yui-relayer/examples/opentelemetry-integration/README.md

 # OpenTelmetry integration example

 This is an example of OpenTelmetry integration using the test cases in this repository.
-The telemetry data collected by OpenTelmetry ca be visualized in Grafana, which is also included in this example.
+The telemetry data collected by OpenTelmetry can be visualized in Grafana, which is also included in this example.

 ## Usage